 PP: Can you explain how you create your work?
 This stuff is all a mystery to me, and it’s fascinating.
 Are you carving linoleum or wood or what?
 Take me through the process from conception to print.

 NB: Relief printmaking is a very simple method of making art.
 And its simplicity is what I love about it.
 The connection this technique has with early Bibles and prayerbooks makes it a perfect visual medium for Every Moment Holy.

-My day job is as a graphic designer and illustrator.
+My day job is offering people illustration and graphic design services.
 When I started in the field it was all work done by hand, but the industry changed, and now nearly all I do is computerized (not that this is a bad thing, generally).
 One aspect I like about printmaking is that it is so gritty, earthy, and non-computerized.
 There is no copy/paste or save-as.
 And there is something that feels more “real” to me than what I do with my computer.